What Is Zorbing?

 Along the way, you may clock speeds of up to 50 kilometers per hour!

-The adrenalin rush is sure to be something special, but the fun doesn’t end there.
+The adrenaline rush is sure to be something special, but the fun doesn’t end there.

 Spheremania also provides Zorb Football, axe throwing, and Segways.